History of Taiwan

 Chiang Kai-shek died in 1975.
 At the end of 1978, a few months after Chiang’s son Chiang Ching-kuo became president, the USA broke off relations with Taipei so it could establish diplomatic ties with the People’s Republic of China.
 In the two years before Chiang Ching-kuo’s death in early 1988, the KMT began to loosen their grip on power.
 Martial law was lifted and new political parties were permitted (Taiwan now has around 230).
 The media became far more outspoken, and when restrictions on overseas travel were lifted, vacations abroad (including to the Chinese mainland) became popular.

-Chiang Ching-kuo’s vice president, Lee Teng-hui, an agricultural economist born in 1923 and educated in Japan and the US, became the country’s first Taiwan-born president.
+Chiang Ching-kuo’s vice president, Lee Teng-hui (1923-2020) – an agricultural economist educated in Japan and the US – became the country’s first Taiwan-born president.
 He pushed the island further down the democratic road.
 Elderly lawmakers elected on the mainland in 1948, representing districts they hadn’t seen since the Communist victory, were forced to retire.
 Taiwan’s parliament and newspapers began to reflect public opinion.
 In 1996 Lee won the island’s first real presidential election, but four years later the Democratic Progressive Party (DPP) – the main opposition grouping – emerged victorious.
 In 2008 there was another peaceful transfer of power, this time from the DPP back to the KMT.
 In 2016, the DPP won both the presidential and parliamentary elections.
 In 2020, DPP President Tsai Ing-wen (the first female leader in Asia who isn’t the daughter, sister, or wife of a previous leader) won re-election.
 The next national elections will be held in 2024.

 Taiwan enjoyed an economic boom from the 1980s until the Asian Financial Crisis of 1997, powered by high-tech products such as computer peripherals.
-Since then growth has been slower, but Taiwan has made progress on other fronts, introducing a much-admired National Health Insurance system and social welfare programs for the disabled, the elderly and indigenous people.
+Since then growth has been slower, but Taiwan has made progress on other fronts, introducing a much-admired National Health Insurance system and social welfare programs for the disabled, the elderly, and indigenous people.
 In addition to its tricky relationship with China, in the 2020s Taiwan faces challenges that include a rapidly ageing population and shortages of land, labour, and water.